jcurtis4207/Juce-Plugins/README.md

 As the tilt knob turns clockwise, the high shelf increases and the low shelf decreases, and visa versa for the other direction.
 There is also a frequency control to adjust where the tilt occurs.

-### Modules
-Various modular components that can be easily added to a plugin.
-Includes:
-* DualFilter - a dsp module with highpass and lowpass filters
-* Meter - A simple stereo level meter
-* PowerLine - a graphics object for creating Linux-style powerline shapes with text

 #

 My ultimate goal for this is to be able to mix an entire song using only plugins I created.